nikop/steam-help/faqs/How do I download, install and update a standalone dedicated server_.md

-[section style=note] ### Note:
+  ### Note:
 Steam Support does not provide support for mods or game servers.
-Please use the above resources for assistance with game servers on Steam.[/section]
+Please use the above resources for assistance with game servers on Steam.